 Describe aircraft stand allocation and aerobridge services (if applicable).
 Describe procedures when there is a change in stand allocation.

 Explain:

+(Airport Responsible Person) prepares a daily allocation plan according to the Standard Times of Arrival and Departure, Flight No., and the intended aircraft type.